Sell Art on Society6 Step-by-Step in 2023 (It’s FREE)

 You can also check on Google Trends.
 If you enter a phrase or question and you get data, you can be sure there are plenty of people searching for that term.
 Double check with a real Google search and see what the competition is.

-Forget about answering the questions dominated by giant sites on the Google results.
+Forget about answering the questions dominated by giant sites on Google results.
 You are looking for low-hanging fruit with low to medium competition.

 You can do the same thing by blogging from your own website but there is an obstacle.
 A new site will take many months to get picked up by Google and then only for the lowest competition keywords.
 Blogging is not an instant fix.